 Alternative Stormwater Management Systems means systems as specified in the North Carolina Stormwater Best Management Practices Manual.
 The alternative systems can be used alone or in combination to achieve the required pollutant removal of 85 percent TSS.
+Effective on: [insert date]

-Animal Unit means a unit of measurement developed by the United States Environmental Protection Agency that is used to compare different types of animal operations.
+Animal Unit means a unit of measurement developed by the United States Environmental Protection Agency that is used to compare different types of animals operations.
+Effective on: [insert date]